Gerrit Graham

 Gerrit Graham (born November 27, 1949) is an American stage, television, and film actor as well as a scriptwriter and songwriter.
 He is best known for his appearances in multiple films by Brian De Palma as well as appearances in two Star Trek series.
-He voiced Franklin Sherman on The Critic.
+He starred in Used Cars with Kurt Russell and voiced Franklin Sherman on The Critic.

 Education

 Graham attended but did not graduate from Columbia University.
 At Columbia, he was the head of Columbia Players, the college theater company.
 His future co-worker, Brian De Palma, was also a former manager of the student group during his undergraduate years.